Pseudorobillarda

 Type species: Pseudorobillarda phragmitis (Cunnell) M. Morelet

-Notes: Pseudorobillarda was introduced by Morelet (1968) to accommodate P. phragmitis as type species.
-Pseudorobillarda accommodate species characterized by conidia with basal appendages.
-Species of Pseudorobillarda are mostly differentiated by presence or absence of paraphyses and conidial structures such as position, shape, length/size and septation (Nag Raj, 1993).
+Notes: Pseudorobillarda accommodates species characterised by conidia with basal appendages.
+Pseudorobillarda species are mostly differentiated by presence or absence of paraphyses and conidial structures such as position, and shape, length/size and septation of conidia (Nag Raj 1993).
 Li et al. (2020) recently provided an account of the genus.
 Pseudorobillarda is a distinct genus in Pseudorobillardaceae but lacks sequence data.
 Fresh collections with DNA sequence data are needed to confirm the systematic position of Pseudorobillarda.